crutchcorn/batteries-not-included/src/react/outside-events/README.md

-This set of packages is meant to track when a user takes an action outside of a given element.
+This set of utilities is meant to track when a user takes an action outside of a given element.

 For example, if you want to check when a user is clicking outside of the currently focused element, you'd use `onOutsideClick`